FergalKilgannon/CNN-Hardware-Aware-Framework/README.md

-# CNN Hardware Software Codesign
+# CNN Hardware Aware Framework
 Fergal Kilgannon ME Thesis Project 23-24

 Repository is split into "Software" and "Hardware".
 More information on each is available in READMEs conatined in the respective directories.